-17. Three countries you never hear much of stand out in South America: Guyana, Suriname and French Guiana.
+17. Three countries you never hear much of stand out in South America: Guyana, Suriname, and French Guiana.
 They were colonized by the Brits, Dutch and French and these are also the main languages.
-These small territories have loads of natural wonders and form a gateway to some Caribbean island nations.
+These small territories have loads of natural wonders.
+And they form a gateway to some Caribbean island nations.

 18. Spectacular waterfalls are spread out all over the continent.
-The Salto Ángel (Angel Falls) in Venezuela is the tallest waterfall in the world with the water dropping nearly 1.000 meters.
-The Iguazú falls on the border of Brazil and Argentina are easier to reach, but also more touristy.
+For example, the Salto Ángel (Angel Falls) in Venezuela is the tallest waterfall in the world with the water dropping nearly 1.000 meters.
+The Iguazú Falls on the border of Brazil and Argentina are easier to reach, but also more touristy.
 Don’t worry, there’s plenty of stunning cascades to be found that are neither hard to reach nor flooded with tourism!

-20. Wine, vino, vinho.
-South America produces some high quality wines of fame and obscurity.
-Most famous are the vineyards of Mendoza, Argentina, that grow Malbec, Cabernet Sauvignon and friggin’ Chardonnay grapes.
+20. Wine, vino, vinho….
+South America produces some high-quality wines of fame and obscurity.
+So the most famous are the vineyards of Mendoza, Argentina, that grow Malbec, Cabernet Sauvignon, and friggin’ Chardonnay grapes.
 Want to drink something truly exciting?
 Try the Tannat wines in Uruguay.
-Or get a bottle of Chile’s national grape Carménère, which can’t be sold under that name in the European Union.
+In the same vein, get a bottle of Chile’s national grape Carménère, which can’t be sold under that name in the European Union.
 Try it where it grows!

-21. Not drinking alcohol?
+21. But you don’t drink alcohol?
 Drink something funny!
-Chile has a summer drink called “Mote con Huesillo” and it’s some wacky stuff that will kill your thirst instantly on hot summer days.
-Street vendors sell this sweet peachy drink with a spoon, because there’s a wheat meal hidden inside as well.
-Not for gluten-free diets.
+Chile has a summer drink called “Mote con Huesillo” and, for lack of a better description, it’s some wacky stuff that will kill your thirst instantly on hot summer days.
+Street vendors sell this sweet peachy drink with a spoon because there’s a wheat meal hidden inside as well.
+So it’s not for gluten-free diets.

 22. Love pets?
 Become a house sitter and save money on accommodation.
-There’s quite some good listings in South America and it’s the perfect way to stay in a place a while longer.
+There are quite some good listings in South America and it’s the perfect way to stay in a place a while longer.
 Check out websites like Nomador and TrustedHousesitters.
 What’s better than exploring Lima with a dog?

 24. The cheapest place to launch a trip to Antarctica is from Argentina and Chile.
-It’s still ridiculously expensive, but if you’re adamant “tick it off the bucketlist” and you have a minimum of US$2.200 to drop, sure dude, go ahead.
+To clarify: it’s still ridiculously expensive.
+But if you’re adamant “tick it off the bucket list” and you have a minimum of US$2.200 to drop, sure dude, go ahead.
 Alternatively, find a job in Antarctica.

 25. Pichanga – it’s exactly what it sounds like.
-Chile invented this irresponsible meat-heap-meets-salad creation and it’s grossly delicious.
-What goes approximately in it?
-Two or three types of grilled sausages, diced ham and salami, olives, avocado, onion, cucumber, pickles, tomato, carrot, hard boiled egg and french fries, all glued together by melting Emmentaler cheese.
-Share it with friends or eat it for breakfast, lunch and dinner for two days (true story).
+Chile invented this irresponsible meat-heap-meets-salad creation and somehow it’s grossly delicious.
+So what goes approximately in it?
+Two or three types of grilled sausages, diced ham and salami, olives, avocado, onion, cucumber, pickles, tomato, carrot, hard-boiled egg, and french fries, all glued together by melting Emmentaler cheese.
+Share it with friends or eat it for breakfast, lunch, and dinner for two days (true story).

 26. Disgusted by that last point?
 Volunteer at an organic farm and get food and accommodation included.
-It’s called WWOOFing or WorkAway and there’s farms in South America that are looking for helping hands with the coffee beans and avocados.
+It’s called WWOOFing or WorkAway and there are farms in South America that are looking for helping hands with the coffee beans and avocados.

 28. Visit the world’s largest telescope at Cerro Paranal in Chile, part of the European Southern Observatory (ESO).
 There’s also La Silla observatory and the previously mentioned Chajnantor/ALMA, both in Chile, but Paranal is one of the easiest to visit.
 It’s funded by the EU and tours are for free, which you have to book in advance – unless you’re me.

 32. The Dakar Rally has been held in South America for a while already.
 On January 1st, the mean machines will start their adventure in Paraguay.
-The 2017 will take the vehicles through Bolivia and Argentina as well.
-Catch them en route and tell me what it was like!
+The 2017 edition will take the vehicles through Bolivia and Argentina as well.
+So catch them en route and tell me what it was like!

 33. The non-vegan cocktail Pisco Sour is widely served in Perú and Chile and this is where the pisco in the sour originated.
 Drink local!

-34. The bus system is renowned in many Latin American countries.
-I’m not the expert on public transportation, but five years ago when I was a travel rookie, I took a trip to the Iguazú falls and there was champagne on the bus.
-Many companies offer a 180° reclining seat, AC… never mind, I don’t know what I’m talking about.
+34. The long-distance bus/coach system is renowned in many Latin American countries.
+I’m not an expert on public transportation, but five years ago when I was a travel rookie, I took a trip to the Iguazú falls and there was champagne on the bus.
+As a result of the high competition, companies offer a 180° reclining seat, AC… never mind, I don’t know what I’m talking about.

 37. Surinamese food is the best possible mix of everything.
 Sadly, that’s due to its painful history of colonization and displacing people.
-I can tell you the food is good already, because there’s many places in the Netherlands where you can sample it.
+I can tell you the food is good already because there are many places in the Netherlands where you can sample it.
 If it’s good there, it must be friggin’ glorious in Suriname itself.

 38. Bizcochos are Uruguayan’s favorite snacks.
 They can be savory or sweet, croissant-shaped or not, marvelous or OK.
 Munch with your mate, coffee or tea.
 Don’t scream “bizcocho!” at random in Colombia, you might be catcalling.
-Don’t be that person.
+Certainly don’t be that person.

 39. Talking about slang words, Chileans win at inventing new – incomprehensible – words.
 My favorite is “polola” or “pololo” which means girlfriend or boyfriend.
-I was imagining something totally different.
+Admittedly, I was imagining something totally different.
 Get the slang basics with this youtube video by Flama.
-Take notes!
+And take notes!

-42. Odd sodas on the continent are Inca Kola in Perú, Mauby in Guyana and Colombiana (aka “champagne soda”) in Colombia and Brazil’s now-mainstream Guaraná Antarctica.
-Argentina has a soda named Pritty, which I can only describe as “dusty lemon” taste.
+42. Odd sodas on the continent are Inca Kola in Perú, Mauby in Guyana, and Colombiana (aka “champagne soda”) in Colombia and Brazil’s now-mainstream Guaraná Antarctica.
+Argentina has a soda named Pritty, which I can only describe as a “dusty lemon” taste.
 Try them before you judge!

 44. As if Perú wasn’t yet the food capital of the continent by its own merit, there’s this Chinese-Peruvian fusion cuisine called “Chifa”.
 Never has it been more clear that immigration causes magical things.
-Not in the mood for ceviche?
+So you’re not in the mood for ceviche?
 Ask for the local Chifa and someone will point you in the right direction.